OctopusDeploy/OctoProduct/chapter1/chapter1.md

 The first method to model environments is through the use of namespaces to partition a single cluster into many logical environments.

-A simple approach would be to create namespaces like `development`, `test`, and `production`, with releases being deployed inside each namespace.
+A simple approach would be to create namespaces called `development`, `test`, and `production`, with releases being deployed inside each namespace.

-While easy to implement, this option does limit the ability to use Role Based Access Control (RBAC) rules as a way of preventing rouge deployments from overwriting or deleting resources they shouldn't within an environment.
+While easy to implement, this option limits the ability to use Role Based Access Control (RBAC) rules as a way of preventing rogue deployments from overwriting or deleting resources they shouldn't within an environment.
 Because RBAC rules apply to all resources of a certain type within a namespace (for example by allowing a specific Kubernetes user to create, update or delete pods) it is possible that a mistyped pod name in a deployment will overwrite an unrelated pod in the same namespace.

-This limitation can be overcome by having separate namespaces for each combination of deployment and environment.
+This limitation can be overcome by creating separate namespaces for each combination of deployment and environment.
 For example, you may have six namespaces to contain the deployments for a frontend and backend application called `development-frontend`, `development-backend`, `test-frontend`, `test-backend`, `production-frontend`, and `production-backend`.
 Six Kubernetes accounts could then be used to perform the deployments to each environment, with each account only having access to their intended namespace.

 However, even when using fine grained namespaces to separate deployments, there are cases where Kubernetes resources can not be isolated.
 A classic example of this are Custom Resource Definitions (CRDs).
 CRDs are scoped to a cluster, and so can not be restricted to individual namespaces.
 It is also usually impractical to implement network bandwidth limits per namespace.